sakshikatiyar/Digit_Image_Recognition/README.md

-🔢 Digit Image Recognition using Logistic Regression
-📌 Overview

-This project demonstrates basic image recognition using the Digits dataset from Scikit-learn.
-It applies Logistic Regression, a simple yet effective machine learning model, to recognize handwritten digits from 8×8 grayscale images.

-📂 Dataset

-Source: Scikit-learn’s built-in load_digits()

-Samples: 1,797 handwritten digit images (0–9)

-Format: Each image is 8×8 pixels, flattened into 64 features

-🛠️ Tools & Libraries

-Python 🐍

-Scikit-learn

-Matplotlib

-Pandas

-🔎 Methodology

-Load digit image data (sklearn.datasets.load_digits)

-Visualize sample images

-Split dataset into train/test sets

-Train using Logistic Regression model

-Evaluate performance with:

-✅ Accuracy

-✅ Classification Report

-✅ Confusion Matrix

-Visualize results:

-📊 Confusion Matrix

-🖼️ Sample Predictions vs True Labels

-📊 Results

-Test Accuracy: ~93% – 97%

-Outputs included:

-Confusion Matrix

-Predictions vs Actual Digits

-Sample digit visualizations

-🖼️ Sample Visualizations

-📌 (Add these images to a folder named images/ in your repo)

-Sample Digits Preview

-Confusion Matrix

-Predictions vs Actual

-📜 License & Credit

-Dataset: Scikit-learn Digits Dataset

-License: BSD-3 (Open Source)

-🎯 Ideal For

-🔰 Beginners in Machine Learning or Computer Vision

-📚 Introduction to Image Classification

-💼 Portfolio or Internship projects

-📖 About

-This is a beginner-friendly machine learning project that demonstrates how Logistic Regression can be applied to handwritten digit recognition.
-The notebook includes visualizations, evaluation metrics, and clear explanations to help learners understand the basics of image classification.
+# 🔢 Digit Image Recognition using Logistic Regression

+## 📌 Overview
+This project demonstrates **basic image recognition** using the **Digits dataset** from Scikit-learn.
+It applies **Logistic Regression**, a simple yet effective machine learning model, to recognize handwritten digits from **8×8 grayscale images**.

+---

+## 📂 Dataset
+- **Source**: Scikit-learn’s built-in `load_digits()`
+- **Samples**: 1,797 handwritten digit images (0–9)
+- **Format**: Each image is 8×8 pixels, flattened into **64 features**

+---

+## 🛠️ Tools & Libraries
+- Python 🐍
+- Scikit-learn
+- Matplotlib
+- Pandas

+---

+## 🔎 Methodology
+1. Load digit image data (`sklearn.datasets.load_digits`)
+2. Visualize sample images
+3. Split dataset into train/test sets
+4. Train using **Logistic Regression** model
+5. Evaluate performance with:
+   - ✅ Accuracy
+   - ✅ Classification Report
+   - ✅ Confusion Matrix
+6. Visualize results:
+   - 📊 Confusion Matrix
+   - 🖼️ Sample Predictions vs True Labels

+---

+## 📊 Results
+- **Test Accuracy**: ~93% – 97%
+- **Outputs included**:
+  - Confusion Matrix
+  - Predictions vs Actual Digits
+  - Sample digit visualizations

+---

+## 🖼️ Sample Visualizations
+📌 *(Add these images to a folder named `images/` in your repo)*

+- Sample Digits Preview
+- Confusion Matrix
+- Predictions vs Actual

+---

+## 📜 License & Credit
+- **Dataset**: Scikit-learn Digits Dataset
+- **License**: BSD-3 (Open Source)

+---

+## 🎯 Ideal For
+- 🔰 Beginners in Machine Learning or Computer Vision
+- 📚 Introduction to Image Classification
+- 💼 Portfolio or Internship projects

+---

+## 📖 About
+This is a **beginner-friendly machine learning project** that demonstrates how **Logistic Regression** can be applied to handwritten digit recognition.
+The notebook includes **visualizations, evaluation metrics, and clear explanations** to help learners understand the basics of image classification.

+---

+✨ If you find this project helpful, don’t forget to **⭐ star the repo**!